bmeviauac01/softwarelab1/docs/index.md

 The extra +3 points are optional; if you do them, it is added to the points.
 In the automated evaluation, these extra 3 points will appear as "imsc"; please ignore this (that is for the Hungarian students).

-The final grade will be the mathematically correct average of the individual grades.
+The final grade will be the mathematically correct average of the individual (1-5 scale) grades.
 If you do not attend a lab or do not submit it until the deadline, it will be counted as grade 1 in the average.

 Some of the exercises are evaluated **automatically**.
 Your code will be executed; therefore, you must follow the exercise descriptions precisely (e.g., use the provided code skeleton, change only the allowed parts of the code, etc.).